saidatnanjuki/saidatnanjuki.github.io/_posts/2017-08-28-outreachy-last-week.md

 #### Documentation

 To self document the tests in the Java suite, I used the **description** parameter available in the @Test annotation in TestNG with a brief description the goal of each test.
-I also added a **dependsOnMethods** attribute to indicate the methods the each test depends on for purposes of direction to future contributors to the projects.

 #### Renaming method names and classes